Teriks/pake/README.md

-# Rebuild both if either input is out of date (has a greater modification time than either output file)
+# Rebuild both if either input is out of date (has a more recent modification time than either output file)
 # Or if either output file is missing.

 @make.target(inputs=["stuffs_one.c", "stuffs_two.c"], outputs=["stuffs_one.o", "stuffs_two.o"])